 It would also ensure print consistency if user can get the initial resin temperature above 25 and keep the environmental temperature above 20 C

 * Important, before printing Form

-IF you want to take it to next level, throw a small metal ball in there and shake, the object will significantly increase the efficiency of mixing pigments and resins."
+3) If you want to take it to the next level, throw a small metal ball in there and shake it, the object will significantly increase the efficiency of mixing pigments and resins.